 16.1.1.1 The provisions of this Chapter apply to the machinery installations of the following ships and such provisions may substitute those fore-mentioned relevant provisions of this volume:

-- a.
-Cargo ships having greater coastal service, coastal service or other equivalent class notions and engaged on non-international voyages; - b.
+- b.
 Ships having sheltered water service or other equivalent class notations; - c.
 Ships of left than 500 gross tonnage.

 16.2 ADDITIONAL REQUIREMENTS

 16.2.1 Doorways off engine rooms or boiler rooms